awitkowski0/thematic-api/README.md

 ***

 To load an animation, put the file(s) into `assets/modid/player_animation/`
-Then you can get the animation with `dev.kosmx.playerAnim.minecraftApi.PlayerAnimationRegistry#getAnimation()`
+Then you can get the animation with `minecraftApi.com.funalex.themAnim.PlayerAnimationRegistry#getAnimation()`

 ## Notes
 GeckoLib is not guaranteed to work, but you can try!
 (It will work most of the time)